diffthanatad/WaterBeats/README.md

 ### Sending messages manually
 Each sensor readings channel is reponsible for one sensor type and has a corresponding agent to process these messages.
-You can send a message to an channel manually (e.g., to @humidity_stream).
+You can send a message to a channel manually (e.g., to @humidity_stream).

 On Windows: `faust -A base_station send @humidity_stream "{"""sensor_id""": """foo""", """reading""": """15"""}"`